 In the event that two applications are exactly the same after all other criteria have been taken into account a tie breaker will be used.
 This will be by random allocation and overseen by an independent party not connected with the admissions process.

-Where a family are moving to a new address in Shropshire Council’s area, the new address will only be taken into consideration when formal confirmation (signed tenancy agreement when no property is owned, or exchange of contracts) of the address has been received.

-All applicants are required to give correct information about the genuine residential address of the child.
-Where any information regarding a home address is found to be fraudulent or misleading a school place may be withdrawn even if the child has been admitted to the Academy.

 Waiting List

 The academy will maintain a waiting list for unsuccessful applicants until the end of each academic year.
 Applications for inclusion on this Waiting List must be made directly to the Academy.
 If any vacancies arise, places will be offered to applicants included on the waiting list in strict accordance with normal published oversubscription criteria.
 If a place can be offered the applicant will be expected to take up the place within 6 school weeks or by the start of the next half term, whichever is the earliest date.
 If an offer of a place is refused, the name will be removed from the waiting list.

+Please note that it is not permissible for the academy to guarantee a place in the Reception class as a result of a child attending the academy nursery.
+An application must be made for all children who wish to join the academy Reception class through the home local authority (Shropshire council for Shropshire residents) in accordance with the published timescales.

 Attendance and entitlement

-15 hours per week for 38 weeks over 2 ½ days.
-The school will apply for funding, however it is parent/carer responsibility to ensure that a termly funding form is returned to school, signed and dated.
+15 hours per week for 38 weeks over 2 ½ days (Monday, Tuesday, Wednesday morning or Wednesday afternoon, Thursday, Friday) for eligible 3 and 4 year olds, from the start of the term following their third birthday.
+The academy will apply for funding, however it is parent/carer responsibility to ensure that a termly funding form is returned to school, signed and dated.
 We cannot guarantee a continued place in nursery without this form.

+You are entitled to the free place from the term following your child's third birthday: